mnylen/jassetmanager/README.md

 ### File patterns

-File patterns are what matches your assets in the servlet's context to be included to a bundle.
+File patterns are what matches your assets in the servlet's context to be part of the bundle.
 You can add as many of them as you like and the resulting concatenation preserves the order you added them in.
-On the background, each file pattern is compiled as a regular expression, so if you want to include, let's say, all the _.css_ files, you might do something like
-this:
+If you want to match multiple assets with a single file pattern, you might want to use `RegexFilePattern`:

 	new BundleConfiguration()
 		// some other configuration
-		.addFilePattern("/static/css/.+\\.css");

-If the bundled `RegexFilePattern` isn't enough, you can easily roll your own by implementing the `FilePattern` interface.
+		.addFilePattern(new RegexFilePattern("/static/css/.+\\.css"));

+This would match any _.css_ resource inside _/static/css_ in your servlet's context and include them in the resulting bundle.

 By default the `AssetServlet` will try to match all assets inside your servlet's context to the bundle.
-If you have a lot of files, you can aid it a bit by providing _context root path_, the longest common subdirectory where all the assets for the bundle reside:
+If you have a lot of files, you can aid it a bit by providing _context root path_, the longest common subdirectory where all the bundle assets are located:

 	new BundleConfiguration()
 		.setContextRootPath("/static/css")
-		.addFilePattern("/static/css/.+\\.css");
+		.addFilePattern(new RegexFilePattern("/static/css/.+\\.css"));

+If you need custom matching logic, you can implement the `FilePattern` interface.

 ### Manipulators